 - "Shifting from the six-speed automatic was flawless without hunting for gears while in city driving situations." -- Left Lane News (2013)

 Handling and Braking

-- "The MKT exhibits decent handling, especially for a 17.3-foot-long people carrier, but the MKT's strength is in its soft, compliant ride, not its handling." -- Automobile Magazine
+- "The MKT exhibits decent handling, especially for a 17.3-foot-long people carrier, but the MKT's strength is in its soft, compliant ride, not its handling." -- Automobile Magazine (2013)

 - "Two hands on the wheel and whipping through the turns, it still tracks very flat, thanks to the electric power-assisted steering and the continuously controlled damping system.
-We found that the brakes provided competent stopping ability in every situation." -- Left Lane News
+We found that the brakes provided competent stopping ability in every situation." -- Left Lane News (2013)